-In particular the following subjects are helpful:
+In particular, the following subjects are helpful:

 Many consultants enter the profession with a background of commercial experience and in some cases a professional qualification relevant to a certain industry.
-However some firms, particularly the larger ones, do take on new graduates for entrance to their training schemes.
+However, some firms, particularly the larger ones, do take on new graduates for entrance to their training schemes.

 Competition is extremely intense with high entry standards and requirements.
 Some consultancy firms have several rounds of interviews and assessment centres that candidates must go through.
 If you wish to get into consultancy work immediately after university you should start applying for positions at the beginning of your final year and try to establish some relevant experience.

-You will need to show:
+You'll need to show:

-- the ability to work in a team;
+- the ability to work as part of a team

-- creativity and innovation;
+- creativity and innovation

-- problem-solving and strategic planning ability;
+- problem-solving and strategic planning ability

-- analytical skills;
+- analytical skills

-- the ability to cope with pressure and challenges;
+- the ability to cope with pressure and challenges

 - commercial awareness and understanding of business environments.

-As well as part-time or voluntary work, this could include extracurricular activities such as club membership, team sports, or society work that involves team building skills, business or finance knowledge and organisation skills.
+As well as part-time or voluntary work, this could include extracurricular activities such as club membership, team sports, or society work that involves team-building skills, business or finance knowledge and organisation skills.

 Consultants operate across a whole range of industries and sectors, including:

-- financial services;
+- financial services

-- media and telecommunications;
+- media and telecommunications

-- public sector and government;
+- the public sector and government

 Look for job vacancies at: